heartsmile/search-in-setting-plugin/README.rst

 Note
 ----
 In **Admin - General** page, at **Preferred site URL**, the URL of your q2a home page should be copied there correctly.

-E.g. if your published page is at http://demo.question2answer.org/ then this exact URL should be used in **Preferred site URL**.
+E.g. If your published page is at http://demo.question2answer.org/, then this exact URL should be used in **Preferred site URL** box.

 This helps to display the search result page properly.

 .. _guide: http://www.question2answer.org/install.php